-means the funding of a highways officer to monitor the construction of the development, carrying out of preparatory works and monitoring repair/reinstatement of the highway during the course of construction the Development and creation of construction accesses and highway improvement works
+means the funding of a highways officer to monitor the construction of the development, carrying out of and preparatory works monitoring repair/reinstatement of the highway during the course of construction of the Development and creation of construction accesses and highway improvement works

-- 1. Prior to Commencement of Development the Developer shall enter into a Highways Agreement or Highways Agreements with LCC to secure the LCC Highway Obligations - The Developer shall provide the Council with a certified copy of each completed Highways 2.
-Agreement within 20 days of the date of its completion
+- Prior to Commencement of Development the Developer shall enter into a Highways Agreement or 1.
+Highways Agreements with LCC to secure the LCC Highway Obligations - 2.
+The Developer shall provide the Council with a certified copy of each completed Highways Agreement within 20 days of the date of its completion.